 Skip to Content

-Can Energy Drinks Make You Hyper?
-(Answered)
+Energy Drinks Unleashed: Can They Really Make You Hyper?

-Can Energy Drinks Make You Hyper?
-(Answered)
+Energy Drinks Unleashed: Can They Really Make You Hyper?

 Everyone can feel completely exhausted and unable to get up to complete important tasks when low on energy.
-In situations like these, you need an outside source of inspiration or drive to get up and finish the assigned work or put in an extra long shift.

 Researchers discovered that for every additional sweetened energy drink consumed, the risk of hyperactivity and inattention rose by 14%.